 Quiz them on whether your bag is checked right through to your destination or not.
 Also, get a look at the baggage tag to be sure it is labelled to the correct destination.
 The staff are usually efficient, but mistakes can still happen.

-So, we hope that helps.
+So, we hope this Avoiding The Empty Luggage Carousel guidance helps.
 Many steps are simple to implement and anything you can do to keep your trip on track and avoid the empty carousel of doom has to be worth it.
 Your personal possessions are always important to you and might be the difference between a successful trip and great disappointment.
 Remember, above all, that luck favours the well prepared!

-We’d love to add any of your personal recommendations to this post.
+We’d love to add any of your personal recommendations to our Avoiding The Empty Luggage Carousel post.
 Please do contact us via our Contact Form here if you have an idea to share.
+We also have a useful article on Duffel Bag Organisation that you may find useful.
+You can find it here.
+We also have lots of other advice articles available on various subjects.
+They can be found on our website blog here.